aimms/documentation/webui/combination-chart-widget.rst

 Pivoting
 --------

 In the Pivot tab of the chart options editor, one can specify how the data dimensions are to be organized in the chart.
-The dimensions shown correspond to the union of the domain indices of the model identifiers that have been specified on the contents tab.
+The dimensions shown correspond to the union of the domain indices of the model identifiers that have been specified on the Contents tab.

 A common pivoting situation is when the indexes of an identifier appear in the X-axis section as shown below for a chart with 'Line' type: